 Netherlands Driving Advice and Car Hire Info

-Roads are in excellent condition, even away from towns.
+Most roads are in excellent condition, even away from towns.
 Driving standards are high and traffic rules generally obeyed.
+Driving style is generally not aggressive.
 In towns, trams, cycles and mopeds have right of way, and cycles tend to be more prevalent than in most countries so always be on guard for bikes when turning corners or entering junctions etc.

 Amsterdam -Brussels 200 km, estimated travel time, 2 hours,